-- (7) A designee of the Suisun Resource Conservation District for coordination purposes. - (8) A designee of the Central Valley Flood Protection Board. - (9) A designee of the Yolo Basin Foundation. - (10) A designee of the Delta Protection Commission. - (d) The public members appointed by the Governor shall serve for a term of four years, with a two-term limit. - (e) The locally appointed members and alternates shall serve at the pleasure of the appointing board of supervisors. - (f) The public members appointed by the Senate Committee on Rules or the Speaker of the Assembly shall serve for a term of four years, with a two-term limit. - (g) The Members of the Senate and Assembly shall serve at the pleasure of the appointing body. - (h) Alternates may be appointed by the county boards of supervisors. - 32332.
+- (4) One representative of the United States Army Corps of Engineers, designated by the Commanding Officer, United States Army Corps of Engineers, South Pacific Division. - (5) A designee of the San Francisco Bay Conservation and 7 8 Development Commission for coordination purposes. - (6) A designee of the State Coastal Conservancy for coordination purposes. - (7) A designee of the Suisun Resource Conservation District for coordination purposes. - (8) A designee of the Central Valley Flood Protection Board. - (9) A designee of the Yolo Basin Foundation. - (10) A designee of the Delta Protection Commission. - (d) The public members appointed by the Governor shall serve for a term of four years, with a two-term limit. - (e) The locally appointed members and alternates shall serve at the pleasure of the appointing board of supervisors. - (f) The public members appointed by the Senate Committee on Rules or the Speaker of the Assembly shall serve for a term of four years, with a two-term limit. - (g) The Members of the Senate and Assembly shall serve at the pleasure of the appointing body. - (h) Alternates may be appointed by the county boards of supervisors, the Senate Committee on Rules, and the Speaker of the Assembly. - 32332.
 Annually, the voting members of the board shall elect from among the voting members a chairperson and vice chairperson, and other officers as necessary.
 If the office of the chairperson or vice chairperson becomes vacant, a new chairperson or vice chairperson shall be elected by the voting members of the board to serve for the remainder of the term.
 The chairperson shall be selected from among the members specified in paragraphs (3) to (7), inclusive, of subdivision (a) of Section 32330. - 32334.
 A majority of the voting members shall constitute a quorum for the transaction of the business of the conservancy.
 The board shall not transact the business of the conservancy if a quorum is not present at the time a vote is taken.
-A decision of the board requires an affirmative vote of six of the voting members, and the vote is binding with respect to all matters acted on by the conservancy.
+A decision of the board requires an affirmative vote of six of the voting membership, and the vote is binding with respect to all matters acted on by the conservancy.